jamesformat/format-gatsby/src/pages/blog/2021-04-12-brondesbury-park-nw2.md

 title: 'Brondesbury Park, NW2'
 date: 2021-04-12T11:55:39.355Z
 description: >-
-  This new build, 2 storey house has been designed as an extension to an existing garage which occupied the bottom of the client's garden.
+  This new build, 2 storey house has been designed as an extension of an existing garage which occupied the bottom of the client's garden.
+The garage's form has been extrapolated and a low single storey front projection added.
 Format administered a series of planning applications and appeals to achieve, planning permission and have now taken the project through to construction, due to be completed later this year.

   The design features a sunken ground floor which allows sufficient space for 2